DragonRidersUnite/book/src/source-control.md

 3. Initialize your Git repository there with `git init`
 4. Don't track the engine parent folder

-The downside to this approach is that you need to ensure you keep your specific engine version parent directory available.
-You could use version control to sync that and then use Git to publish it online as open-source code.
+The slighty downside to this approach is that you need to ensure you keep your specific engine version parent directory available and any customizations you make in the engine folder won't be tracked.

 ## Summary